dsobral/ADER17S/material/ADER17_practical.md

 What is most often done is to align against the genome, and compare the alignments (SAM/BAM) against the gene annotation (as GTF or BED).
 We could consider that a read counts to a gene if it overlaps with any part of the gene, but in large mammalian genomes, genes can have large introns, and it is not rare that genes overlap with each other.
 Moreover, the presence of DNA contamination and immature RNAs may also influence the counts.

 Thus, it is usually preferable that a read will count for a gene only if it overlaps to at least some part corresponding to a valid mRNA transcribed from that gene.
 Then, if we have strand information, we should use it to resolve other possible ambiguities.
 But there are stil other factors to take in consideration.
 What to do if a read maps equally well to multiple genome regions?
 This will now depends a bit on the behavior on the alignment software.
 Usually, these cases are marked as having a low mapping quality, so we can simply ignore them by excluding alignments with a low mapping quality.
-But byt ignoring these cases we're losing information, and in the case of large genomes with a lot of large duplicated regions, this can be problematic.
+But by ignoring these cases we're losing information, and in the case of large genomes with a lot of large duplicated regions, this can be problematic.
 Again, if we want to use this information, we need to take into consideration what the aligner software will do.
 For example, bwa randomly attributes a read to one of the sites, while hisat outputs all alignmens (up to a given limit of k equally good ones).
 Some counting tools will actually use the information that a read aligns to different places to estimate the likelihood that a read belongs to one or the other, depending on the local (unique) coverage.
 This is in fact the type of approach Salmon uses to attribute reads to transcripts.
 Salmon does not output an exact number of reads per transcript, but the sum of the likelihoods of reads belonging to it (eg. a read may have 60% likelihood of belonging to a transcript, and thus will count not as 1, but as 0.6).

 Finally, how to avoid pcr artifacts?
 To be as safe as possible, we would remove duplicates to avoid pcr artifacts, and this frequently needs to be done before the counting process.
 Nonetheless, given that duplicates can be frequent in RNA-Seq, usually we do not remove them.
 Assuming that pcr artifacts occurr randomly, then we should not have the same artifact in different biological replicates.
 In any case, for genes that are very important to use, we should always also visually check the alignments using software such as IGV.